-(2) A person referred to in paragraph (1)(b) becomes a member when his or her name is entered on the register of members.
+(2) A person referred to in paragraph (1)(b) becomes a member when the person's name is entered on the register of members.

-Note: Under section 42-10, a person who is specified in the application for registration of an Aboriginal and Torres Strait Islander corporation as a member of the corporation becomes a member on registration of the corporation.
+Under section 42-10, a person who is specified in the application for registration of an Aboriginal and Torres Strait Islander corporation as a member of the corporation becomes a member on registration of the corporation.